-It feels like everybody is on social media these days.
+It feels like everybody and every business is on social networks these days.
 And I mean everyone.
-Even my 79-year-old mom is on social media and occasionally drops a “Like” on my business page.
-And most of the photography sites out there will tell you if you want to grow your business, you HAVE to be on social media.
-Is that true?
-I don’t know.
-It’s probably a lot easier if you DO use social media and have an online footprint.
-But social media marketing isn’t the only way to reach clients.
-And it might not even be the best way to reach some clients.
-So today we’re going retro and talking about 10 Ways to Promote Your Photography Without Social Media.
+Even my 79-year-old mom is on them and occasionally drops a “Like” on my photography business page.
+And most of the photography business sites out there will tell you if you want to grow your photography business, you HAVE to be on a social network.

 No really, it IS possible.

-There’s a photographer in my area that has ZERO social media accounts.
-No Facebook, no IG, no Twitter.
-He doesn’t even have his own website.
-He’s got a few listings of his business on some classified type sites and that’s it.
+There’s a photographer in my area that has ZERO business accounts.
+No Facebook, no Instagram, no Twitter.
+He doesn’t even have his own business website.
+He’s got a few listings of his photography business on some classified type sites and that’s it.

 And I’d argue that he’s probably the highest-grossing photographer in our county.

 Let that sink in for a minute.
-No social media.
+No social networks.
 No website.
 Very little advertising.
 And he’s the go-to guy in our area when it comes to school and sports portraits.

 How is he doing it?
-There’s a lot that goes into his business story.
+There’s a lot that goes into his photography business story.
 But he IS doing it.
-And I can list about a dozen other photographers I know that are successful and in demand and don’t even have social media accounts, let alone run ads or post every day.
+And I can list about a dozen other photographers I know that are successful and in demand and don’t even have business accounts, let alone run ads or post every day.

-That’s not to say that social media is dead or that you shouldn’t be on social media.
-A savvy business owner takes the time to figure out who their target audience is and how to reach them.
-The best tool for that might be social media.
+That’s not to say that social networks are dead or that you shouldn’t be on them.
+A savvy photography business owner takes the time to figure out who their audience is and how to reach them.
+One of the best business tools for that might be social networks.

 Then again, it might not.

-If you’re looking for ideas on how to promote photography without social media, keep reading… we have some ideas!
+If you’re looking for ideas on how to promote photography without it, keep reading… we have some ideas!

-There are lots of different reasons you might want to avoid social media for your photography business.
+There are lots of different reasons you might want to avoid social networks for your photography business.

-In all seriousness, though, social media takes time.
+In all seriousness, though, social networks take time.
 Even when that time is spent productively, it still takes time out of your day.
-And that time is time you could be spending on photography education or developing client relations and marketing in other ways or just hanging with your family.
+And that time is time you could be spending on photography or business education or developing client relations and photography marketing strategy in other ways or just hanging with your family.

-A third reason people get fed up with social media is how political, commercial and even polarizing, it’s become.
-My feeds are cluttered with political ads, “fake news” from both sides and ads.
+A third reason people get fed up with social networks is how political, commercial, and even polarizing, they’ve become.
+My Facebook and Instagram feeds are cluttered with political ads, “fake news” from both sides, and ads.
 So many ads!

-We are not telling you to quit social media.
-Social media is a helpful and powerful tool in your business arsenal.
-But there is business and photography without social media.
-Only you can decide how social media does and should fit into your business model, marketing plan and your life.
+We are not telling you to quit.
+It is a helpful and powerful tool in your photography business arsenal.
+But there is business and photography without them.
+Only you can decide how it does and should fit into your business model, photography marketing strategy, and your life.

-How can you promote your photography without social media?
+How can you promote your business without it?

 Here are some ideas to get you started.

-Start some sort of referral program for existing clients, where they are rewarded for bringing you new clients!
-For example, you could provide an existing client $25 off a future session when someone they refer to you completes a session.
+Make sure you start some sort of business referral program for existing clients, where they are rewarded for bringing you new clients!
+For example, you could provide an existing client $25 off a future session when clients they refer to you completes a session.

 There are lots of reasons a referral program is beneficial to your business, including improved customer retention and lead generation.
 But customers trust referrals!
 If your friend refers you to a photographer, you’re just more likely to book that person than someone you found in a Google search.